-- Composition: (to be inserted once composition confirmed) - Manufactured by: Piramal Healthcare UK Limited (hereafter referred to as 'Piramal)

-For handling of both amitriptyline and placebo, please refer to the latest summary of product characteristics (SPC) for amitriptyline (as supplied by Teva; PL number XXXX)
+Composition: The placebo tablets will be formulated and manufactured according to a standard placebo composition to match the appearance (shape, dimension, and colour) of the active Teva amitriptyline 10mg film-coated tablets.
+Manufactured by: Piramal Healthcare UK Limited (hereafter referred to as 'Piramal') For handling of both amitriptyline and placebo, please refer to the latest summary of product characteristics (SPC) for amitriptyline (as supplied by Teva; Netherlands RVG 110148) and the investigational medicinal product dossier (IMPD).

-B.2.
+8.2.
 Supply, Storage, and Dispensing.